vbud/website/src/content/blog/how-to-pm.md

 #1 is one of my favorites.
 The product role is loosely-defined compared to engineering or design.
 The solution to this lack of definition is to be helpful in every possible way.
 If a designer lacks context on a problem, work with them so they can create excellent designs.
 If the team is too inwardly focused, go talk to users and come back with new information, or set up a conversation between engineers and sales or marketing to give the team perspective on how the software is sold (#6).
 Teams will naturally silo, and the PM is often in the best position to break down those silos and build bridges.

 Building on #6, one of the best aspects of working with Karishma is that she is always connecting people who should know each other, and in particular she was good about connecting teams who have a negative view of each other.
-Instead of just accepting that marketing doesn't know how to talk about the product, Karishma will find a way to support marketing better
+Instead of just accepting that marketing doesn't know how to talk about the product, Karishma will find a way to support marketing better.

 #5 was another enjoyable aspect of working with Karishma.
 She really loves feedback from engineers and she creates an environment where engineers feel comfortable calling out a product decision that doesn't make sense.